changsongyang/nginx-nacos-upstream/README.md

     --  {ip: "10.10.10.11", port: 8080, weight: 100, cluster: "DEFAULT"}] }
 end
 local unlisten_conf = nacos.listen_config("gateway.server.route.json", "pro", conf_listener)
--- unlisten_conf() can unlisten the conf listener.
--- unlisten_conf.notified is number of times that the conf listener notified.
+-- unlisten_conf() can unlisten the conf listener. unlisten_conf 函数 gc 也会取消订阅 -- unlisten_conf.notified is number of times that the conf listener notified.
 -- unlisten_conf.data_id is the data_id of the conf, nlisten_conf.group is the group of the conf

 local unlisten_service = nacos.subscribe_service("gateway.server.route.json", "test", service_listener)
--- unlisten_service() can unlisten the service listener -- unlisten_service.notified is number of times that the conf listener notified.
+-- unlisten_service() can unlisten the service listener, unlisten_service 函数 gc 也会取消订阅 -- unlisten_service.notified is number of times that the conf listener notified.
 -- unlisten_service.service_name is the service_name of the service, unlisten_service.group is the group of the conf